Qatif conflict: Arab Spring protests 2011–12

 The protests in Saudi Arabia were part of the Arab Spring that started with the 2011 Tunisian revolution.
 Protests started with a self-immolation in Samtah and Jeddah street protests in late January 2011.
 Protests against anti-Shia discrimination followed in February and early March in Qatif, Hofuf, al-Awamiyah, and Riyadh.
 A Facebook organiser of a planned 11 March "Day of Rage", Faisal Ahmed Abdul-Ahad, was allegedly killed by Saudi security forces on 2 March, with several hundred people protesting in Qatif, Hofuf and al-Amawiyah on the day itself.
-Khaled al-Johani demonstrated alone in Riyadh, was interviewed by BBC Arabic Television, was detained in ʽUlaysha Prison, and became known online as "the only brave man in Saudi Arabia".
-Many protests over human rights took place in April 2011 in front of government ministry buildings in Riyadh, Ta'if and Tabuk and in January 2012 in Riyadh.
+Khaled al-Johani demonstrated alone in Riyadh, was interviewed by BBC News Arabic, was detained in ʽUlaysha Prison, and became known online as "the only brave man in Saudi Arabia".
+Many protests over human rights took place in April 2011 in front of government ministry buildings in Riyadh, Taif and Tabuk and in January 2012 in Riyadh.
 In 2011, Nimr al-Nimr encouraged his supporters in nonviolent resistance.